variable190/BugBounty/docs/bug-bounty-guide/cross-site-scripting-(xss).md

 document.getElementById('urlform').remove()
 ```

-Adding a comment tag to the end of the payload will remove proceeding code:
+Adding a comment tag to the end of the payload will remove any remaining code after the exploit form:

 ```html
 ...PAYLOAD... <!--